Daraa: Modern era

-Syrian Civil War
+Civil War

-The city of Daraa played an important role by the start of the 2011 uprising against the government led by President Bashar al-Assad as part of the Arab Spring protests with thousands of people protesting in the city.
-The uprising was sparked on the 6th of March 2011, when 15 youths were arrested for scrawling graffiti on their school wall denouncing the Assad regime.
-The family and friends of the detained youths and many of their supporters marched on the streets on the 15th of March, demanding their release.
-According to activists, this protest was faced with Syrian security forces opening fire on the protesters killing three people.
+Daraa played an important role by the start of the Syrian revolution against the government led by President Bashar al-Assad as part of the Arab Spring protests with hundreds of thousands of people protesting in the city.
+The uprising was sparked on 6 March 2011, when at least 15 youths were arrested and tortured for scrawling graffiti on their school wall denouncing the Assad government.
+The family and friends of the detained youths and tens of thousands of locals marched on the streets on 18 March, demanding their release.
+According to activists, this protest was faced with Syrian security forces opening fire on the protesters, killing four people.
 Protests continued daily.

 During this time the local courthouse, the Ba'ath party headquarters in the city, and the Syriatel building owned by Rami Makhlouf, a cousin of President Assad, were set on fire.
 What followed was a government assault on the city as violence continued and intensified all across Syria.
-On 25 April 2011, the Syrian military launched a large operation in Daraa in a crackdown on protesters.
-The operation lasted until 5 May 2011.
-In June 2011, United Nations investigators found that over 240 civilians had been killed.
+On 25 April 2011, the Syrian Armed Forces launched the Siege of Daraa in a crackdown on protesters.
+The operation lasted until 5 May 2011, killing and arresting tens of thousands of locals in the process.